voxcest/voxcest/README.md

-the way everyone started to like voxcest after i came👀👀👀👀👀👀 dont use the holy name of voxcest to justify radiostatic not being a darkship @voxcestyaoi youre weird as hell for saying "if a victim themselves told me they viewed the scene as sexual assault, i could see eye-to-eye with them, because i feel as if it's all opinion-based" wheter something is sa or not is NOT opinion based. weirdo
+the way everyone started to like voxcest after i came👀👀👀👀👀👀 dont use the holy name of voxcest to justify radiostatic not being a darkship @voxcestyaoi youre weird as hell for saying "if a victim themselves told me they viewed the scene as sexual assault, i could see eye-to-eye with them, because i feel as if it's all opinion-based" whether something is sa or not is NOT opinion based. weirdo